baonguyenyam/wp-best-wp-blocks/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Best WP Lightweight help you configure your websites without any coding knowledge required.
+Best WP Blocks help you configure your websites without any coding knowledge required.
 Lightweight and using best practices for fastest load time.

 == Description ==

-Best WP Lightweight help you configure your websites without any coding knowledge required.
+Best WP Blocks help you configure your websites without any coding knowledge required.
 Lightweight and using best practices for fastest load time.

 == Installation ==